Application Procedures-Business Entity Residents

 Applicants for a business entity license are encouraged to use the California Department of Insurance's (CDI) free Business Entity Online Application Service to reserve a name.

 Note: Please review our Name Approval Criteria and lists of Unacceptable Words/Phrases and Improper Use of Words/Phrases.
 You are also encouraged to review names that are currently being used by going to Business Entity Name Search program.

 Endorsees should be named on the Business Entity Application during the initial business entity application filing.
-Subsequent agent endorsement(s) must be submitted online at Business Entity Endorsement and Termination Online Service. (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (CIC Section 1661).
+Subsequent agent endorsement(s) must be submitted online at Business Entity Endorsement and Termination Online Service. (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (California Insurance Code (Cal.
+Ins.
+Code)1661).

-Each natural person who does not hold an active California resident life-only agent license must file separately for an individual resident life-only agent license.
-This link will provide information on individual filing requirements: Individual Resident Life-Only Agent.
+Each natural person who does not hold an active California Life license must file separately for an individual Life license.

 Step 4 - Fees